not-an-otter/persistent-bing-wallpapers/README.md

 I have used the Daily Bing Wallpaper utility for a while now - it automatically changes my wallpaper every day and I like having something fresh on my desktop.
 That said, I also like my desktop to have some *sauce* (a timetable widget, or some boxes to organise my folders in).
-This (very amateur) script lets me have my cake and eat it too - an image that refreshes daily with that extra functionality.
+This (very amateur) script lets me have my cake and eat it too - an image that refreshes daily with some extra features.

 ## How it works